Promoting Opportunities for Female-Identifying Students

 2020 Lift Up Our Voices Scholarship recipient

-The Lift Up Our Voices Scholarship application process for 2020 is now closed.
-Please check back in the future for information on applying for 2021.
+The Lift Up Our Voices Scholarship application process for 2021 is now open!

 The Lift Up Our Voices Scholarship focuses on broadening the number of female-identifying students and students of color in the field of music composition.
 This $3,500 scholarship is eligible to candidates who fit the following criteria: